wzr1337/rsi.schema/doc/schema.spec.md

         }
       },
       "accessMethods": {
-        "post": {
+        "post": { // defines the POST method to be performable on /<service>/<resource>/ level, i.e creat new elements (server side id)
           "description": "Lorem Ipsum amet sit",
-          "parameters": { // holds all all the attributes being able to be given when creating new elements via POST "<stringAttribute>": { // makes the <stringAttribute> available for creation "isRequired": true, // marks the attribute to be required on each request (optional) "type": "string"
+          "parameters": { // holds all the attributes being able to be given when creating new elements via POST "<stringAttribute>": { // makes the <stringAttribute> available for creation "isRequired": true, // marks the attribute to be required on each request (optional) "type": "string"
             }
           },
           "usesPermissions": [
-            "mediaWrite"
+            "<scope>Write" // A `Write` level permission is needed. <scope> describes and abstract scope, e.g. media => mediaWrite
           ]
         },
+        "put": { // defines the PUT method to be performable on /<service>/<resource>/ level, i.e create new elements letting the client decide about the id/name of the element (rarely used)
+          "description": "Lorem Ipsum amet sit",
+          "parameters": { // holds all the attributes being able to be given when creating new elements via PUT "<stringAttribute>": { // makes the <stringAttribute> available for creation "isRequired": true, // marks the attribute to be required on each request (optional) "type": "string"
+            }
+          },
+          "usesPermissions": [
+            "<scope>Write" // A `Write` level permission is needed. <scope> describes and abstract scope, e.g. media => mediaWrite
+          ]
+        },
         "get": {
-          "parameters": {},
+          "parameters": {
+            // holds all the attributes that can be used with the $sortBy parameter "<stringAttribute>": { // makes the <stringAttribute> available for sorting "type": "string"
+            }
+          },
           "usesPermissions": [
-            "mediaRead"
+            "<scope>Read" // A `Read` level permission is needed. <scope> describes and abstract scope, e.g. media => mediaRead
           ]
         },
-        "subscribe": { // defines the subscribe method to be performable on /<service>/<resource>/ level "parameters": {},
+        "subscribe": { // defines the subscribe method to be performable on /<service>/<resource>/ level "parameters": {// holds all the attributes that can be used with the $sortBy parameter "<stringAttribute>": { // makes the <stringAttribute> available for sorting "type": "string"
+            }
+          },
           "usesPermissions": [
             "<scope>Read" // A `Read` level permission is needed. <scope> describes and abstract scope, e.g. media => mediaRead
           ]